 So, what are SMART goals?
 SMART is an acronym that stands for:

-When writing goals, the author should be specific.
-Avoid being too general.
+Specific.
+When writing goals, the author write specific goals.
+Avoid being vague and general.

 Does the goal support the strategy of the organization?
 If the project goals are achieved, will the organization make significant progress towards the company's mission, vision, values, and corporate goals?

+Agreeable.
+(Some people use Achievable.)
 Has the team worked together to define the goal?
-Can everyone support the goal?
+Also, can everyone support the goal?

-All goals should have a well-defined deadline.
+Timebound.
+All goals should have a deadline.
 This adds a sense of urgency and keeps the team focused.

 The author of the project goals varies from one organization to another.
-However, I strongly suggest that the Project Sponsor (or Champion) articulate the goals.
+However, I strongly suggest that the Project Sponsor define the goals.

-Frankly, some Project Sponsors need help writing goals.
+Frankly, some Project Sponsors need help.
 The project manager may assist the Sponsor in the defining the SMART goals.
 Most Sponsors will welcome the support.

-The project manager should include the goals in the Project Charter.
-The Charter is defined during the Initiation Process, the process where projects are formally recognized and approved.
+The project manager should include the goals in the project charter.
+Developing the project charter is a process in the Project Initiation Process Group and is the process where projects are formally recognized and approved.

 Many organizations have Project Boards or Committees that review project submissions and evaluate the project in terms of strategic importance, financial viability, risk, and regulatory compliance.
 Part of this evaluation includes an assessment of how the project goals align with the corporate goals.

 Got goals?
-If you are starting to develop goals or you have existing goals, run them through the SMART filter.
+If you are starting to write goals or you have existing goals, write them using the SMART filter.
 Refine the goals.
 Engage your key stakeholders for review and feedback.